4-hydroxybenzoate 3-monooxygenase (NAD(P)H)

-The 5 substrates of this enzyme are 4-hydroxybenzoate, NADH, NADPH, H^{+}, and O_{2}, whereas its 4 products are 3,4-dihydroxybenzoate, NAD^{+}, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are 4-hydroxybenzoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are protocatechuic acid, oxidised NAD^{+}, and water.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 4-hydroxybenzoate,NAD(P)H:oxygen oxidoreductase (3-hydroxylating).
 Other names in common use include 4-hydroxybenzoate 3-monooxygenase (reduced nicotinamide adenine, dinucleotide (phosphate)), 4-hydroxybenzoate-3-hydroxylase, and 4-hydroxybenzoate 3-hydroxylase.
-This enzyme participates in benzoate degradation via hydroxylation and 2,4-dichlorobenzoate degradation.
-It employs one cofactor, FAD.
+This enzyme participates in benzoate degradation via hydroxylation and also uses flavin adenine dinucleotide as a cofactor.